run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 * a CPU limit with a default ratio of 4:1 CPU to GPU.
 * a Memory limit with a default ratio of 2GB per GPU.
 * a CPU request with a default ratio of 0.1 CPUs per 1 CPU limit.
+* a CPU Memory request with a default ratio of 0.1:1 request per CPU Memory limit.

 You must edit the cluster installation values file:

 * When installing the Run:AI cluster, edit the [values file](/admin/runai-setup/cluster-setup/cluster-install/#step-3-install-runai).
 * On an existing installation, use the [upgrade](/admin/runai-setup/cluster-setup/cluster-upgrade) cluster instructions to modify the values file.
-* You must specify all 5 values as follows:
+* You must specify at least the first 4 values as follows:

 ```  yaml
 runai-operator: